1953 German–Austrian Nanga Parbat expedition: Previous attempts to climb the mountain

 The first attempt to climb Nanga Parbat, which was also the first summit attempt on any eight-thousand-metre mountain, was by the Englishmen Fred Mummery, Geoffrey Hastings and Norman Collie in 1895.

 Along with two Gurkha companions, Mummery died in an avalanche on the Rakhiot Face.
 From then until the Second World War all the expeditions to the mountain were from Germany – in 1932, 1934, 1937, 1938 and 1939.
-At that time Nepal and Tibet were closed to Germany so Nanga Parbat, in the Indian Empire, became the German focus of attention.
+At that time Nepal and Tibet were closed to Germany so Nanga Parbat, in the Indian Empire, became the focus of German attention.
 The mountain was accessible politically and it could be approached reasonably easily while still providing a very difficult mountaineering challenge.
 Willy Merkl was the leader in 1932 and 1934 but on the 1934 expedition he was one of those who died, trapped in a storm slightly below the summit.
 In 1950 a British team of three explored the mountain but after a storm two of the climbers were not seen again.
 So, by 1953 there had been seven unsuccessful expeditions leading to 31 deaths.

 Karl Herrligkoffer

 Herrligkoffer was Merkl's younger half-brother and he was 17 years old when Merkl died.
 Over the years he developed a determination to lead an expedition, to be the Willy Merkl Memorial Expedition, to Nanga Parbat to replicate his brother's climb and go on to reach the summit.
-When he started active organisation in 1951 he was met with scepticism because he had never been to Himalaya nor even had much experience in the Alps.
+When he started an active organisation in 1951, he was met with scepticism because he had never been to Himalaya nor even had much experience in the Alps.
 Paul Bauer described him as "a man unknown in mountaineering circles and without experience in the subject".
-In 1934 Merkl had planned to have large group reach the summit together in honour of Germany.
+In 1934, Merkl had planned to have large group reach the summit together in honour of Germany.
 So Herrligkoffer wanted to achieve a group success and for it to be accomplished along the same route.
-Neither the German Himalaya Foundation nor the German Alpine Club, who had sponsored Merkl, would help in this enterprise but the club's Munich branch (that of Herrligkoffer himself) and the Austrian Alpine Club did support the climb.
+Neither the German Himalaya Foundation nor the German Alpine Club, who had sponsored Merkl, would help in this enterprise but the club's Munich branch (that Herrligkoffer belonged to) and the Austrian Alpine Club did support the climb.